openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 - **DONE** create ZFS dataset for `/var/log`
 - **DONE** consider labelme deprecated.
 No data to recover it was on off2

-- **FIXME** is there anything to save for foodbattle ?
+- **DONE** is there anything to save for foodbattle ?
-  - code in /srv2/foodbattle
+  - (done) code in /srv2/foodbattle
-  - data in mongodb
+  - data in mongodb (none)
   - shared users folder with off
+- **DONE** do we need as same as /root/scripts/renew_wildcard_certificates.sh on VM 101 (reverse proxy) on ovh1 ?
+  - I don't think so, because certbot is able to handle this thanks to info in /etc/letsencrypt/renewal/openfoodfacts.org.conf

 - **FIXME** make a list of what we will rsync and what to backup from off1

-- **FIXME** add import services on off-pro
-- **FIXME** run cron for carrefour import on off-pro side
 - **FIXME** move madenearme*.htm and cestemballe*.html in ZFS and serve with nginx - or just serve them with nginx in container ?
 - **FIXME** schedule gen feeds smartly
 - **FIXME** what about /srv/off-old/reverted_products/376_024_976_1717_product.sto -> 21.sto